Ksteby/testrepo/README.md

-# testrepo
+# Testrepo

-##editing the file
+## Tditing the file

-its markdown file in thid repository
+Its markdown file in thid repository